kirbyt/KTViewTransitions/README.md

 KTViewTransitions
 =================

-This is a sample iOS project that I am using to explore ways to animate views.
-The goal is to create a set of reusable view transition animations that can be used in other projects.
+This is a set of sample iOS projects I'm using to explore ways to animate views.
+The goal is to create a set of reusable view transition animations that everyone can be used in other projects.

 UINavigationController+KTTransitions
 ====================================